Iusewallhacks/Minecraft-Code/1README.md

 # Minecraft-Shenanigans
 **Iusewallhacks here, this is where i occasionally post cool stuff.
-The illager army is sorta a made up thing, i occasionally run them in my single player word aganist golems to see who would come out victorious**
+The illager army is sorta a made up thing, i occasionally run them in my single player word against golems to see who would come out victorious**

 Notes:
 - Most of these comamnds will require you to have operator status in that server to execute.